s4b3r1234/duo_emla_link/README.md

 Lastly you need to set what time to run, in 24 hours format.

+You will need python3 and pip3 for this to work.

+#Install all dependencies
+$ pip3 install -r requirements.txt --user

+This can be ran directly from the terminal as:
+$ nohup python3 duolingo_emlalock.py config.txt &

+Or it can be installed as a service.
+On Ubuntu-based distro:

+#Move duolingo_emlalock.service file to proper folder

+$ sudo mv ./etc/systemd.system/duolingo_emlalock.service /etc/systemd/system/

+#Move the script into a system accesible folder for better configuration

+$ sudo mkdir -p /usr/local/lib/duolingo_emlalock/ && sudo mv ./duolingo_emlalock.py /usr/local/lib/duolingo_emlalock/

+#Update systemd

+$ sudo systemctl daemon-reload

+#Check that the service loaded

+$ sudo systemctl list-unit-files | grep duo

+If you decide to run it as a service you will have to edit the duolingo_emlalock.service file and add in the location of your config.txt file:

+ExecStart=/usr/bin/python3 /usr/local/lib/duolingo_emlalock/duolingo_emlalock.py /path/to/your/config.txt

 # Oh, right, also, I'm not responsible if this breaks and adds loads of time to your lock.
 Use at your own risk!